nickdbmiller/efficient.ly/README.md

 ## MVP/PostMVP
 #### MVP
 - Uses [Airtable](https://www.airtable.com/) base as API
-- Contains pages on electrical, heating, cooling, water, and ventilation as they pertain to green building design
+- Contains information on heating, cooling, and ventilation as they pertain to green building design
 - Renders heating data to page, and based on user input sizes heating load requirements and saves to database
 - Uses [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) styling and responsive design on two different screen sizes
 - Displays header with title of site, navbar, and footer with links to gitHub and [LinkedIn](www.linkedin.com/in/ndbmiller)

 #### PostMVP
 - Utilize GIS data from [ESRI](https://developers.arcgis.com/javascript/latest/) to make clickable map for climate zone data
-- Ventilation sizing tool
-- Electrical load tool
-- Use database to save water and energy use data
+- Information on electrical, and water
+- Tools for ventilation, electrical, cooling, and water
 - Save various categories of data to different "houses" that will be displayed as interactive list
 - Interactive graphs displaying cost savings based on local utility data
 - Darkmode